KentaItakura/Data-Augmentation-using-Mix-up-with-Custom-Training-Loop-with-MATLAB/README.md

 In this demo, a dataset called Multi-class Weather Dataset for Image Classification [6] was used.
 The images in the figure above were derived from the dataset [6].
 The ratio in the title of each subfigure represents the composition of the classes.
+This readme file was created with livescript2markdown​: MATLAB's live scripts to markdown by Michio Inoue